filippeof/ebsd_eds/README.md

 Couple EDS information with EBSD in Mtex/Matlab

 Objective is to quantify spectrum and correlate spatially chemistry with orientation data(EBSD) in MTEX.
-For example, some pseudo code to extract grains presenting iron content higher than 50%:
+For example, some pseudo code to extract grains presenting iron wt% higher than 50:

 grainsIron=grains(eds('iron')>50)